felixrieseberg/Ghost-Desktop/docs/creating-builds.md

 `npm run dmg`, executed from a Mac OS X machine.
 Ensure that your machine [is setup for development and has native build tools](developer-environment.md).

 The command will first build the ember app using `ember electron:package`, and then use `appdmg` and some Python to create dmg image.
 Once done, find the dmg file in `electron-builds/Ghost-darwin64-installer`.

+## Debian
+`npm run debian`, executed from a Ubuntu machine.
+Ensure that your machine [is setup for development and has native build tools](developer-environment.md).